Mac Won't Accept Password After Update? Here's the Fix

 6. Erase Your Mac

-The last solution is to erase your Mac.
-After erasing your Mac, you'll be able to reset your Mac password.
+The final solution is to erase your Mac.
+Once it’s erased, you’ll be able to reset your Mac password.

 But by following this, all your Mac data will be erased.
 You'd better back up important files before.